 Today you may decide to independently explore some of the many day hike trails Denali National Park.
 The protected parklands stretch out serenely beneath the shadows of the majestic Mount McKinley, giving visitors the opportunity to see moose, caribou, grizzly bears and Dall sheep.
 Many of the animals can often be spotted in plain view from the access roads.
 Overnight in Denali National Park.

 Today you embark on a full-day scenic trip along the South Klondike Highway to Fraser, British Columbia.
 Upon arrival, you board the world-famous narrow gauge White Pass & Yukon Route Railway to journey through areas that still echo with the hardships and fortunes of the past such as Glacier Gorge, Dead Horse Gulch and Bridal Veil Falls.
 The route travels over the White Pass Summit, offering views from a height of 880m before ending in Skagway, Alaska.
 Return by coach to Whitehorse to relax for the evening at your hotel.
-Overnight in Whitehorse.

-Meals: This tour is based on a room only basis.
+Meals: this tour is based on a room only basis.